dimitri/pgloader/pgloader.1.md

 A default set of casting rules are provided and might be overloaded and appended to by the command.

-Here's an example:
+Here's an example using as many options as possible, some of them even being defaults.
+Chances are you don't need that complex a setup, don't copy and paste it, use it only as a reference!

     LOAD DATABASE
          FROM      mysql://root@localhost/sakila
          INTO postgresql://localhost:54393/sakila

-     WITH include drop, create tables, create indexes, reset sequences, workers = 8, concurrency = 1
+     WITH include drop, create tables, create indexes, reset sequences, workers = 8, concurrency = 1,
+          multiple readers per thread, rows per range = 50000

       SET PostgreSQL PARAMETERS
           maintenance_work_mem to '128MB',